 Allow Distribution Service Providers (DSPs), the Commission, and others to study distribution system impacts of ADERs which inject to the grid.

-Evaluate the impacts to transmission system congestion management associated with the dispatch and settlement of ADERs at a zonal level.
+Evaluate the impacts to transmission system congestion management associated with the dispatch and Settlement of ADERs at a zonal level.

-Identify potential Pilot Project enhancements and study the need for and benefit of transitioning distribution-level aggregations to different levels of more granular dispatch and settlement and evaluate more complex use-cases and business models.
+Identify potential Pilot Project enhancements and study the need for and benefit of transitioning distribution-level aggregations to different levels of more granular dispatch and Settlement and evaluate more complex use-cases and business models.

-As in Phase 1 of this Pilot Project, Phase 2 is intended to provide a means for Premises with any combination of generation, energy storage technologies, or controllable load with the capability of 1 MW or less to participate in the ERCOT wholesale markets.
-This Pilot Project is not intended to investigate or propose changes to existing participation models, such as those for Distributed Generation Resources (DGRs), Distributed Energy Storage Resources (DESRs), Aggregate Load Resources (ALRs), or Settlement Only Distributed Generators (SODGs) greater than 1 MW.
-Aggregations of multiple Premises that include only Load may already participate as ALRs and are not eligible to participate in this Pilot .
-Under Phase 2 of the Pilot Project:
+As in Phase 1 and 2 of this Pilot Project, Phase 3 is intended to provide a means for Premises with any combination of generation, energy storage technologies, or controllable load with the capability of 1 MW or less to participate in the ERCOT wholesale markets.
+This Pilot Project is not intended to investigate or propose changes to existing participation models, such as those for Distributed Generation Resources (DGRs), Distributed Energy Storage Resources (DESRs), Aggregate Load Resources (ALRs), or Settlement Only Distribution Generators (SODGs) greater than 1 MW.
+For previous phases of the Pilot Project which were designed to make use of the ALR participation model, aggregations of multiple Premises that included only Load were not able to participate as there is already a pathway for their participation in the Protocols if the aggregation is “controllable.”
+However, that is changing with Phase 3 as an ADER will now be able to participate in the market similar to a non-Controllable Load Resource (NCLR).

-ADERs will be eligible, upon qualification, to provide ERCOT Contingency Reserve Service (ECRS) in addition to Non-Spinning Reserve Service (Non-Spin) ;

-Telemetry validation processes have been modified to reflect lessons learned in Phase 1;
+Under Phase 3 of the Pilot Project:

+ADERs will be eligible to register and participate in the market in a manner equivalent to an NCLR.
+This is in addition to the current Aggregate Load Resource (ALR) participation model;

+Clarification is offered where a customer has enrolled in an ADER, as proposed through a DOTA submission, and also ERCOT’s ERS program or a TDU’s Load Management Program;

-Other areas of the Pilot Project will continue to be monitored to inform Pilot design enhancements in future phases.
+Other areas of the Pilot Project will continue to be monitored to inform design enhancements in the future.

-Phase 2 Pilot Project Timeline and Duration
+Phase 3 Pilot Project Timeline and Duration

-The Pilot Project will continue until implementation of ERCOT market rules and systems are in place to accommodate participation by ADERs, considering any direction from the PUCT, or until ERCOT, following PUCT consultation, or the PUCT deems the Pilot Project unnecessary.
-ERCOT expects that the Pilot Project will need to continue for a minimum of two additional years from the formal adoption of the Phase 2 Governing Document, including any future phases, to allow for any incorporation of ERCOT system upgrades, testing of customer migration, and qualifying Resources for multiple ERCOT services, as determined to be allowable while maintaining grid reliability.
+The Pilot Project will continue under Phase 3 until implementation of ERCOT market rules and systems are in place to accommodate participation by ADERs, considering any direction from the PUCT, or until ERCOT, following PUCT consultation, or the PUCT deems the Pilot Project unnecessary.
+ERCOT expects that the Pilot Project will need to continue for a minimum of one additional year from the formal adoption of the Phase 3 Governing Document, including any potential future phases, to allow for any incorporation of ERCOT system upgrades, testing of customer migration, and qualifying Resources for multiple ERCOT services, as determined to be allowable while maintaining grid reliability.

-This Phase 2 Governing Document provides the necessary details for a second phase of the Pilot Project to continue the prompt and efficient implementation of an ADER program with minimum changes to ERCOT and DSP systems.
-Future phases may introduce additional design elements to help expand participation opportunities while still maintaining distribution and transmission grid .
+This Phase 3 Governing Document provides the necessary details for a third phase of the Pilot Project to continue the implementation of an ADER program with minimal changes to ERCOT and DSP systems.
+Potential future phases may introduce additional design elements to help expand participation opportunities while still maintaining distribution and transmission grid .

-Subject to any ERCOT decision or PUCT directive to delay project implementation, Phase 2 of the Pilot Project will proceed according to the following timeline:
+Subject to any ERCOT decision or PUCT directive to delay project implementation, Phase 3 of the Pilot Project will proceed according to the following timeline: